isaacnmm/pestpolicy-hugo2XX/content/posts/what-happens-if-you-dont-paint-over-primer/index.md

 is done before actual paint application is undertaken in order to boost adhesive contact of the finish coat.
 Some painters tend to skip primer and directly apply finish paint.
 *So, what happens if you dont paint over primer?
 Well, the surface (under paint application) experiences low-paint adhesion, non-uniformity between paint color and sheen, while the surface demands several coats before attaining an excellent finish. *

 *In addition, the low stickiness action (associated with the unprimed surface) leads to peeling and scuffing, while uneven surface coating may initiate chipping or flaking.
-More so, the finish coat ends up having leakage on damaged sections.�*
+More so, the finish coat ends up having leakage on damaged sections.*
 > See Also:
 > Sandpaper for Primer before Paint
 > ?